OpenSILEX/phis-docs-community/docs/index.md

 - Pierre-Etienne Alary
 - Morgane Vidal
 - Anne Tireau
+- Arnaud Charleroy

 Every Phis user is welcomed to enrich this repository with her/his experience of the information system.

 ## Issues
 This documentation is currently under developpement.
-If a Phis user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis2-docs-community/issues).
+If a Phis user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis-docs-community/issues).
 Concerning issues with Phis itself, users are invited to report them via another channel, which has not been set up to this day.

 ## Version